Color of Hope Haiti

 SAVE HAITI PROJECT

-Our Haitian youth grows up in increasingly high-risk environments plagued by poverty, unstable single parenthood households and gang-related violence, non-existent health care, and inadequate housing.
+Our Haitian youth grows up in increasingly high-risk environments plagued by poverty, unstable single parenthood households, non-existent health care, and inadequate housing.
 What is left of the infrastructure that supports the growth and development of children, e.g. the schools, alternative school programs, and access to caring adults has eroded throughout the country.

 The Save Haiti Project calls for the creation of community centers throughout Haiti.
 We believe the centers will help increase social capital through family support initatives, leadership workshops, women empowerment, professional skill training and serve as emergency relief centers.
 Learn More